NLohithReddy/Hearing-test-logistic-regression/README.md

 Polynomial features up to the third degree are generated to capture non-linear relationships in the data.

 # Exploratory Data Analysis (EDA)
-Count plot: Shows the distribution of test results.
+Count plot: Shows the distribution of test results.<br>
-Box plots: Establish relationships between test results and age and physical scores.
+Box plots: Establish relationships between test results and age and physical scores.<br>
-Scatter plot: Visualizes the relationship between age and physical score, with test result categories indicated by color.
+Scatter plot: Visualizes the relationship between age and physical score, with test result categories indicated by color.<br>

 # Machine Learning Classification
 A Logistic Regression model is trained and evaluated for predicting test results.
 Data is split into training and testing sets, and features are scaled.